-Whether you’ve just put a deposit down for a new Shih Tzu puppy or are looking to switch your older dog onto a different food, this is one breed that can benefit from breed-specific dog food.
+Whether you’ve just put a deposit down for a new Shih Tzu puppy or are looking to switch your older dog to a different food, this is one breed that can benefit from breed-specific dog food.
 Shih Tzus can have heart and dental issues, and they need specialized nutrition to keep their long and flowing coats in the best condition possible.

 But we know that when looking at all the food options, it can be a bit of a challenge trying to figure out exactly which food will suit your Shih Tzu dog the best.
 Do you choose grain-free, high protein, limited-ingredient, or a multi-purpose blend that suits all your dogs, not just the small breeds?